CiciAa777/recipe-dataset-investigation/README.md

 Test Statistics used here is Mean cooking time of year 2018 - Mean cooking time of year 2008

 The plot below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.
-F
 Picture her

 From the graph, p-value = 0 < 0.05, so we can reject the null hypothesis, which mean it's highly possible that the cooking time of 2018 is higher than cooking time 0f 2008.

+2. Permutation test on cooking time of years 2008-2013 and 2014-2018.
-2. Since the Permutation test on year 2008 and year 2018 aligns with my hypothesis, I continued to investigate the relationship by categorizing the years from 2008-2018 to two bins and performing Permutation test on distributions of these two bins.
+Since the Permutation test on year 2008 and year 2018 aligns with my hypothesis, I continued to investigate the relationship by categorizing the years from 2008-2018 to two bins and performing Permutation test on distributions of these two bins.
 I set Bin1: 2008-2013 , and Bin2: 2014-2018.
 In this way, a more general trend can be investigated, by comparing cooking time of first five years and later five years.
 Similarly, a permutation test is conducted by shuffling the 'bin' column.
 Null Hypothesis: The cooking time of Bin1 is from the same distribution as cooking time of Bin2.
 Alternative Hypothesis: The cooking time of year Bin1 is longer than the cooking time of Bin2.
 Significance Level: 5%
 Test Statistics used here is Mean cooking time of year Bin2 - Mean cooking time of year Bin1.

 The plot below shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.
-F
 Picture her

 From the graph, p-value = 0 < 0.05, so we can reject the null hypothesis, which mean it's highly possible that the cooking time of year 2014-2018 is higher than cooking time 0f 2008 -2013.